HL7/davinci-dtr/src/pagecontent/specification__behaviors__persisting_application_state.md

 Exact mechanisms for saving state are outside the scope of this implementation guide.
 The following sections describe mechanisms that a DTR application may use to establish the data necessary to store and retrieve state.

 ### SMART on FHIR applications and Servers
-SMART on FHIR applications must be launched by a host that is accessible to the launching Electronic Health Record (EHR) System.
+SMART on FHIR applications must be launched by a host that is accessible to the launching Electronic Medical Record (EMR) System.
 Once launched, a SMART on FHIR application may communicate with the host that it was initially launched from.
 This may be to retrieve data to assist in the functionality of the SMART on FHIR application, or it may be to record actions taken by the application user.

 In the case of DTR, the SMART on FHIR application may be launched from a number of locations.
 A likely scenario is that the DTR conformant SMART on FHIR application will be hosted by a Payer IT system.